Layouts🔗

 Or switch at any time via IPC:

-triad msg layout-scroller
+triad msg scroller

-triad msg layout-tile
+triad msg tile

 triad msg switch-layout